 How to increase employee survey participation rates

-Managers are another great resource for improving employee survey participation rates.
+Get management on the same page.
+Managers are a great resource for improving employee survey participation rates.
 Andrea Reyes, Director of Field Training at Journeys, found that opening up live participation results for managers made an impact.
-"This helped leaders to encourage their team to participate and it did lead to an increase in participation for us," she says.
+"Doing so helped leaders to encourage their team to participate, and it did lead to an increase in participation for us," she says.

 If one of your goals is to increase your employee survey participation rate, consider the following survey design factors: